Bright-07/requirement-analysis/README.md

 -  **Requirement Documentation**: Creating detailed specs, user stories, and use cases.
 -  **Requirement Analysis and Modeling**: Structuring and validating requirements visually or logically.
 -  **Requirement Validation**: Getting stakeholder confirmation and approval.
+## Types of Requirements

+### Functional Requirements
+Describe what the system should do.

+Examples:
+- Users can register and log in
+- Admins can manage properties
+- Guests can book listings

+###  Non-functional Requirements
+Describe how the system should perform.

+Examples:
+- Load time should be under 2 seconds
+- Support for 10,000 users concurrently
+- High-level security with HTTPS and encryption